sangeetha-arumugam/sangeetha-arumugam.github.io/README.md

 •	2013: 12th from Thiruvalluvar Higher Secondary School, State Board with 75.41%

 •	2011: 10th from Thiruvalluvar Higher Secondary School, State Board with 82.60%
-## DECLARATION
-I hereby declare that all the details furnished above are true to the best of my knowledge.

-(A. SANGEETHA)